 Is it Time to Hire Your First Employee?

 - Expenses.
 Can you afford an employee?
-Salary and benefits are ongoing costs, but you also need to factor in expenses that will be necessary to equip an employee to do the job you have in mind, such as buying new computers, furniture and other amenities, moving to a larger physical space, plus legal requirements and tax expenses, like unemployment insurance and payroll taxes.
+Salary and benefits are ongoing costs, but you also need to factor in expenses that will be necessary to equip an employee to do the job you have in mind.
+This includes buying new computers, furniture and other amenities.
+It can also mean moving to a larger physical space.
+There will also be legal requirements and tax expenses, like unemployment insurance and payroll taxes to handle.

 - Time spent searching and hiring.
-The hiring process involves writing a job description, posting it on boards and search engines and then searching, screening, and interviewing candidates.
-It can be time consuming.
-Make sure you can spare that time without hurting productivity too much, keeping in mind the increased productivity you’ll gain once you get your employee in the door.
+The hiring process involves writing a job description and posting it on boards or search engines.
+From there, you will need to search, screen, and interview candidates.
+This can be time consuming.
+Make sure you can spare that time without hurting productivity too much.
+Keep in mind the increased productivity you’ll gain once you get your employee in the door.

 - Consultants and freelancers.
 It might be more cost-effective to hire a consultant or independent contractor on a project basis if your needs are not long-term.
 If you’re looking to grow your business organically, you’ll likely want to bring in a salaried employee to provide more consistency.

 - Part-time vs. full-time.
 This, too, is often a cost-based decision.
-Part timers require less compensation and benefits and often have scheduling flexibility, but those advantages may be offset by less loyalty and higher turnover, which could increase your training costs.
-Full-time employees have the potential for higher productivity, more loyalty and solid team unity, but compensation and benefits costs are higher.
+Part timers require less compensation, benefits and often have scheduling flexibility.
+However, these advantages may be offset by less loyalty and higher turnover, which could increase your training costs.
+Full-time employees have the potential for higher productivity, more loyalty and solid team unity.
+Although compensation and benefits costs are higher.
 Make sure you have enough work to justify paying someone 40 hours a week over the long haul.